-At the top of Michael Chaney's “to do” list before retiring is securing Woodside’s independence from 13.6% shareholder Shell, which still has two nominees sitting inside the Woodside boardroom, despite the obvious conflict of interest.
+At the top of his “to do” list before retiring is securing Woodside’s independence from 13.6% shareholder Shell, which still has two nominees sitting inside the Woodside boardroom, despite the obvious conflict of interest.